guilmont/GP-Tool/README.md

 - GP-FBM: Uses Gaussian processes and Fractional Brownian motion to measure apparent diffusion coefficient, anomalous coefficients and more
 - DENOISE: Implements a few key denoising algorithms I used from time to time

-For more information, consider the following journal publication and/or <a href="https://guilmont.github.io/GP-Tool/">online documentation</a> (under construction).
+For more information, consider the following journal publication and/or <a href="https://guilmont.github.io/GP-Tool/" target="_blank">online documentation</a> (under construction).

 <!-- PUBLICATION -->